hanjustin/Backend-Concepts-Study-Notes/Artificial Intelligence/README.md

 * `b`: The bias of the model.
 Same concept as the y-intercept for a line.
 * `w`: The weight of the feature.
 Same concept as the slope for a line.

-### Loss
-Describes how wrong a model's predictions are.
-Measures the distance between the model's predictions and the actual labels.
-Focuses on the distance between the values by using the absolute value or square of the distance.
-The goal of training a model is to minimize the loss.

-* **MSE (Mean squared error):** The model is closer to the outliers but further away from most of the other data points. `Sum(Distance^2) / N`

-* **MAE (Mean absolute error):** The model is further away from the outliers but closer to most of the other data points. `Sum(Abs(Distance)) / N`

 * Core concepts to study
-    * Gradient Descent
     * Regularization
     * Train, Test, Validation set
     * Labels, Weights (Parameters), Hyperparameters